KhanFirstSearch/KhanFirstSearch/README.md

 ## About Me
 I'm Yousuf, a full-stack developer from the United States!
 I love to learn, workout, study, and play video games.

+I usually work on many projects, and when I'm nearing completion I make them public!

 ## Projects
 - **[URL Shortner](https://github.com/KhanFirstSearch/URL-Shortner)**: An application used to Shorten URLs.
 Users can utilize the REST API to create their own shortened URLs.
 - **[Maze Generator](https://github.com/KhanFirstSearch/MazeGenerator)**: Generates mazes using Depth-First Search (DFS) with a real-time visual representation of the process.